maine seed potatoes

 Amarosa - Dark red skin and pinkish-red flesh which holds up when cooked.
 High in minerals such as potassium, iron, antioxidants, and vitamins C and B6.
 These little fingerlings can be boiled, baked, sautéed or grilled and maintain their bright color.
 Many chefs use them in a rainbow salad.
 Velvety texture, sweet, creamy flavor.
 Resistant to scab.

-SPECIALTY VARIETIES
+SPECIALTY SEED POTATO VARIETIES

-All Blue -*Heirloom-Mid season variety with deep blue skin and blue/purple flesh.
+All Blue -*Heirloom - Mid season variety with deep blue skin and blue/purple flesh.
 Resistant to late blight, hollow heart, second growth and common scab.
 Also drought tolerant.

 Adirondack Red- All red (red flesh, red skin) that is an early-mid season, high-yielding variety, very high in antioxidants.
 It has moderate resistance to scab and can be susceptible to silver scurf.